What Are Backlinks (and How You Build Them)

 That's the future.
 It's what I would call "real link-building”, building links from scratch.

 This starts with personal connections, which could be online via social networking sites like LinkedIn, but preferably starting with a connection in real life.
 Not hiding behind a computer screen.
+Think of this as part of your overall marketing strategy.

 How to see Backlinks to my Site?